 Helena Lindgren is coordinating UMeHealth, a research environment eHealth-related topics at Umeå University.
 This is done in collaboration with researchers at the Medical Faculty and the Västerbotten County Council.

-Helena Lindgren has been actively involved in the department's development of courses since 2002.
+Helena Lindgren has been actively involved in the development of courses and education since 2002.
 She has developed a collaboration between computer science education and education at the medical and social science faculties on e-health and interactive intelligent environment topics.
 This effort is partly funded by Vice-Chanchellor's strategic funds.
-Collaborative student projects have been conducted during 2015 - 2018 with presentations in the MIT-Building's learning environment MIT-Place.Close
+Student projects are conducted in collaboration with industry and societal organisations since 2015.